EdwardMaverickBorboran/pld_final_project/README.md

 Message:
 Special Thanks to Coding Is fun for the short yet rich with information on building a website for a beginner like me.
-I had a lot of fun and learned new things along the time I spend on analyzing, understanding and recreating the program he build.
-Highly recommended chanel to watch whenever you feel lost and need to know more knowledge on coding programs that can enhance your skills and abilities.
+I had a lot of fun and learned new things along the time I spend on analyzing, understanding and recreating the program he built.
+I highly recommended hischannel to watch whenever you feel lost and need to know more knowledge on coding programs that can enhance your skills and abilities.